CesiumComputer/sldr/README.md

 SLDR is a tiny asynchronous DNS resolver written in C. It is capable of doing A, AAAA and MX requests.
 SLDR is supposed to be used on embedded systems and in applications that performs large amount of DNS requests.
+SLDR keeps query cache, therefore subsequent calls to resolve the same host hit the cache, saving time and traffic.

 SLDR usage pattern is as follows: